olga-od-ua/MS3repo/README.md

 3. The business objectives of the website are set to attract new customers and promote The Gift Of The Gab School.

-4. The customer's estimated needs are to get recipes quicky and easily, save their favourite recipes and add new ones.
+4. The customer's estimated needs are to get recipes quickly and easily, save their favourite recipes and add new ones.

 ### USER STORIES

-The target audience are people of all ages who provide childcare to children from the age of starting solid foods up until the school aged children.
+The target audience is people of all ages who provide childcare to children from the age of starting solid foods up until school-aged children.

 ## New Users
-1. I am Rebecca and I am a new mother to a 6 month old baby.
+1. I am Rebecca and I am a new mother to a 6-month-old baby.
 It is time to start introducing solid foods to my baby but I want to see what other parents cook for their babies.

-2. I am Stacy and I am a mother to a 5 month old baby.
+2. I am Stacy and I am a mother to a 5-month-old baby.
 It is time to start introducing solids to my baby but I have no experience in cooking for babies.
 I want to find recipes that other mothers have tried and loved.

 3. I am Anna, a mother-to-be, and I just want to browse the different recipes for babies of different age groups to get an idea about what to expect when the baby arrives.

-4. I am Claire and I love cooking for my 9 month old boy!
+4. I am Claire and I love cooking for my 9-month-old boy!
 He loves trying new food and I am looking for new recipes that I haven't cooked yet.

-5. I am Chris, a dad to 15 month old twins and my wife has left on a business trip for a week.
-I reassured her that I will do my best to look after our kids so I want to find some easy and nutricious recipes to cook for them.
+5. I am Chris, a dad to 15-month-old twins and my wife has left on a business trip for a week.
+I reassured her that I will do my best to look after our kids so I want to find some easy and nutritious recipes to cook for them.

 6. I am Kate and I am looking for the tried and tested recipes for babies and toddlers where I could also save them for future reference.

-7. I am Julie, a new mother and I am looking for recipes to cook for my 8 month old girl.
+7. I am Julie, a new mother and I am looking for recipes to cook for my 8-month-old girl.
 I am only looking for recipes that are approved by healthcare professionals.

 8. I am Mary and I am a grandmother of 5 grandchildren.
 I love cooking and I often experiment with recipes for my grandchildren.
 I am looking for a platform to add and store my recipes so that I can then share them with my children so that they can cook "like their Granny" does.